vacp2p/rfc/waku/waku.md

 **Status**

-**XXX: This section needs to be rewritten**

-The bloom filter paramenter is optional; if it is missing or nil, the node is considered to be full node (i.e. accepts all messages).

 The Status message serves as a Waku handshake and peers MUST exchange this message upon connection.
 It MUST be sent after the RLPx handshake and prior to any other Waku messages.